 The whole breast is typically cheaper on a pound to pound comparison, so you should save some cash.
 You’re welcome.

 Now, let’s be transparent.
 Turkey is not beef or pork.
 These meatballs are yummy, but they do not have the same rich flavors of those fattier meats.

 They also need some moisture added to them when you serve them.
 They are not “dry” per se, but the texture is decidedly less moist than those made from fattier meat products.

-The solution is to serve them with some kind of sauce.
+The solution is to serve them with some kind of sauce, like a point-free tomato marinara.
 I make a homemade pizza sauce for zero points or a point-free vegetable marinara.
 I’ve also dipped them straight into Skinny Girl poppyseed dressing, which was super delish.
 You can also search the stores for salsas and sugar-free barbecue sauce that scans up a zero.
 The sky’s the limit, these will pair with about anything that you can imagine!

 Just remember that the glazes or dipping sauces might carry a point value.
 This recipe tells you the smartpoints value of the meatballs only, not your dipping sauce.
 Most dips will have some points, but they are worth the flavor boost.